K-PaaS/application-platform-guide-eng/user_guide/development_application/java.md

 This Document (Java Application Development Guide) presents the service pack of Open PaaS projects (Mysql, Cubrid, MongoDB, RabbitMQ, Radis, and GlusterFS) to work with Java applications and to deploy applications.

 ##### 1.1.2.
 Range
-The range of this document is limited to the Java application development and service pack linkage of Open PaaS projects..
+The range of this document is limited to the Java application development and service pack linkage of Open PaaS projects.

 ##### 1.1.3.
 References
 -   [http://java.sun.com](http://java.sun.com)